3 Days in Vancouver: A Complete Guide for First Timers

 From Chinatown, it’s just a short walk to the Seawall and Science World, two of Vancouver’s most iconic attractions.
 You can enjoy the views from the waterfront before exploring the interactive exhibits at Science World.

 If you’ve visited Science World and prefer to finish up the day in a more relaxed way, you can take one of the False Creek Ferries to Yaletown.
-Here, you can stop for a delicious coffee, warm meal or refreshing beer.
+Here, you can stop for a good coffee, warm meal or refreshing beer.
 Yaletown is a trendy neighborhood in Vancouver, famous for its great restaurants, lively bars and chic boutiques.
 A stop here, to finish up the day is definitely a must!

 On the other hand, if you still have a lot of energy or decided to skip Science World, you can head to Granville Island.
 If not, you can easily do it the next day.